 What are American Schools?

-Students residing in other zones are not allowed to even apply.
+Students residing in other zones are not even allowed to apply.

-Middle school covers from sixth to eighth grade, and high school includes grades from nine to twelve.
+The middle school covers from sixth to eighth grade, and high school includes grades from nine to twelve.
 Thus, it covers all four classes, and there is no such thing as intercollege.

 There are specific terms used to describe students of high school.
 Students enrolled in the ninth grade are called freshmen.

 Tenth-grade students are known as a sophomore.
-The other terms like junior and senior are used for students studying in eleventh and twelfth grades, respectively.
+The other terms, like junior and senior, are used for students studying in eleventh and twelfth grades, respectively.

 There is a system of staff who work in an American school.

-There is the principal who is in charge, the vice-principal, the secretary who takes care of the school staff and students’ queries, counsellors who try to solve the students’ emotional and social skills.
+There is the principal who is in charge, the vice-principal, the secretary who takes care of the school staff and students’ queries, and counsellors who try to solve the students’ emotional and social skills.

 What are Japanese Schools?